-Industry and manufacturing were established early in Onehunga and continue as a distinctive characteristic of the area.
+Industry and manufacturing were established early in Onehunga and remains a distinctive characteristic of the area.
 Ingenuity, enterprise and craft have long been, and continue to be associated with Onehunga.

 Almost every era of urban development and architecture in Auckland’s history can be found in Onehunga.
-This variety in Onehunga’s built form is reflected in the diversity of the people who live here.
-Onehunga is a truly multifaceted, multicultural community.
+This variety in Onehunga’s architectural landscape is reflected in the diversity of the people who live there.
+Onehunga is a truly multifaceted, multi-cultural community.

 Onehunga also plays a significant regional and national role with respect to infrastructure.
 Due to its strategic location, it is relied upon to receive and host infrastructure for electricity, water, wastewater, transport and freight.
 There are more major infrastructure plans on the horizon for Onehunga, but there’s also ongoing concern about the impact that this has on Onehunga’s community, and urban and natural environments.